crislainesc/nlw-esports-ignite/README.md

 ### ✨ Features

-- Landing page using React JS
+- Landing page using ReactJS
 - Mobile app using React Native
 - Server with Express
 - Local database with SQLite and Prisma